 BROADBEACH - In the heart of the Gold Coast, close to Pacific Fair, Convention Centre and much more.
 Luxury, spacious, 2 bedroom apartment with modern facilities including pool, spa, sauna, gym, private cinema and short walk to beach with restaurants at your door step.
-For more information and availability, please telephone 0411 504 013
+For more inforarea.
+Kitchen & family room overlook the covered deck.
+New oven.
+Carport & storage.
+Close to shops, school & transport.
+EER 0 WANTED URGENTLY FOR RENTAL mation and availability, please telephone 0411 504 013